Obstetrical dilemma: Neonatal rotation

-While the seven cardinal movements is considered the normal mechanism for labor and delivery of human babies, pelvic sizes and shapes can vary among female humans which can increase the risk of errors in rotations and delivery, especially since these moments are done completely by the baby.
-One of the biggest issues with the pelvic shape for childbirth is the Ischial spine.
-Since the ischial spines support the pelvic floor, if the spines are too far apart it can lead to a weakened pelvic floor muscles.
+While the seven cardinal movements are considered the normal mechanism for labor and delivery of human babies, pelvic sizes and shapes can vary among female humans, which can increase the risk of errors in rotations and delivery, especially since these movements are done completely by the baby.
+One of the biggest issues with the pelvic shape for childbirth is the ischial spine.
+Since the ischial spines support the pelvic floor, if the spines are too far apart, it can lead to weakened pelvic floor muscles.
 This can cause issues as pregnancy progresses, such as difficulty carrying the fetus to full term.
 Another complication that can occur during human childbirth is shoulder dystocia, where the shoulder is stuck in the birth canal.
-This can lead to fractured humerus and clavicle of the fetus and hemorrhaging of the mother postpartum.
-Thus, these neonatal rotations are important in allowing the baby to safely pass through the pelvic and ensure the health of the mother as well.
+This can lead to a fractured humerus and clavicle of the fetus and hemorrhaging of the mother postpartum.
+Thus, these neonatal rotations are important in allowing the baby to safely pass through the pelvis and ensure the health of the mother as well.

 Gestation length and altriciality

 Gestation length in humans is believed to be shorter than most other primates of comparable size.
 The gestation length for humans is 266 days, or eight days short of nine months, which is counted from the first day of the woman's last menstrual period.
 During gestation, mothers must support the metabolic cost of tissue growth, both of the fetus and the mother, as well as the ever-increasing metabolic rate of the growing fetus.
 Comparative data from across mammals and primates suggest that there is a metabolic constraint on how large and energetically expensive a fetus can grow before it must leave the mother's body.
 It is thought that this shorter gestation period is an adaptation to ensure the survival of mother and child because it leads to altriciality.
 Neonatal brain and body size have increased in the hominin lineage, and human maternal investment is greater than expected for a primate of similar body mass.
 The obstetrical dilemma hypothesis suggests that in order to successfully undergo childbirth, the infant must be born earlier and earlier, thereby making the child increasingly developmentally premature.
 The concept of the infant being born underdeveloped is called altriciality.
-Humans are born with an underdeveloped brain; only 25% of their brains fully developed at birth as opposed to non-human primates where the infant is born with 45–50% brain development.
+Humans are born with an underdeveloped brain; only 25% of their brains are fully developed at birth, as opposed to non-human primates, where the infant is born with 45–50% brain development.
 Scientists have believed that the shorter gestation period can be attributed to the narrower pelvis, as the baby must be born before its head reaches a volume that cannot be accommodated by the obstetric canal.